-The program offers a major and a minor in the field, and a concentration in creative writing.
-The English major produces the cultural reference and skill in using language artfully that are requisite in any profession-administration, advertising, journalism, law, librarianship, teaching, to name a few-in which language is the paramount tool.
+The program offers two major tracks: literature and creative writing.
+Each track produces the cultural reference and skill in using language artfully that are requisite in any profession-administration, advertising, journalism, law, librarianship, writing, teaching to name a few-in which language is the paramount tool.
+In addition, the creative writing track prepares students for advanced work in poetry, fiction, and playwriting.